Skip to main navigation Skip to main content

 Practice prompt

-Regularly review the below factors since they are highly likely to change as the child with harmful sexual behaviours matures and develops new skills aimed at modifying concerning behaviours.
+Regular review of the strengths and protective factors is required, as they are highly likely to change as the child with harmful sexual behaviours matures and develops new skills aimed at modifying concerning behaviours.

 Practice considerations